 - Enzymes which neutralize reactive oxygen species(ROS)

-- Substances from diet such as vitamins C and E. These vitamins can donate electrons to free radicals stopping them from harming cells.
+- Substances from the diet such as vitamins C and E. These vitamins can donate electrons to free radicals, stopping them from harming cells.

-- Repair mechanisms which help fix damage from oxidation of DNA, proteins, and membranes
+- Repair mechanisms which help fix damage from the oxidation of DNA, proteins, and membranes

 - Master control genes which are activated when the body is in need.